Slots Payback Percentage

 Role of Volatility in Online Slots

 As for low-volatility slots, you will find that they are the opposite of the high-volatility type.
 These games offer frequent hits, though at the cost of smaller rewards.
 You can reasonably expect to score a winning combination every few spins or so, though the rewards will not be something you write home about.
 Since winning spins occur more often, the payouts will reflect your odds of winning.
-A 5x combination will not exceed a 4x one in terms of rewards by more than 5 times.
+A 5x combination will not exceed a 4x one in terms of rewards by more than five times.

 FAQ about Payback Percentage

-How important is the payback percentage of a slot game
+How important is the payback percentage of a slot game?

 Is the RTP of a game public knowledge?